Vauxhall Grandland review - MPG, CO2 and running costs

-The Grandland X range offers efficient petrol and diesel engines, but prices for Hybrid models are a bit steep
+The Grandland range offers efficient petrol and diesel engines, but prices for Hybrid models are a bit steep

 The Vauxhall Grandland should be an affordable car to run, no matter which version you go for.
-The 1.2-litre (128bhp) turbo petrol is able to return a claimed maximum of 45.6mpg, with CO2 emissions at 141g/km.
+The 1.2-litre (128bhp) turbo petrol is able to return a claimed maximum of 45.6mpg, with CO2 emissions at 140g/km.
 Adding an auto box results in a slight dip in economy and a small rise in CO2 emissions.

 The 1.5-litre diesel will return superior miles per gallon, with an impressive 54.3mpg and 136g/km CO2 emissions, while the Hybrid model has CO2 emissions of 31g/km, with an electric-only range of around 39 miles.

 In this review

-- 2Engines, performance and driveThe Vauxhall Grandland X feels safe and secure to drive, rather than particularly fun
+- 2Engines, performance and driveThe Vauxhall Grandland feels safe and secure to drive, rather than particularly fun

-- 3MPG, CO2 and Running Costs - currently readingThe Grandland X range offers efficient petrol and diesel engines, but prices for Hybrid models are a bit steep
+- 3MPG, CO2 and Running Costs - currently readingThe Grandland range offers efficient petrol and diesel engines, but prices for Hybrid models are a bit steep

-- 5Practicality, comfort and boot spaceThe Grandland X doesn’t have the biggest boot in its class, but it’s still a seriously spacious SUV
+- 5Practicality, comfort and boot spaceThe Grandland doesn’t have the biggest boot in its class, but it’s still a seriously spacious SUV

-- 6Reliability and SafetyThe Vauxhall Grandland X uses a tried and tested platform, and was awarded a five-star crash test score
+- 6Reliability and SafetyThe Vauxhall Grandland uses a tried and tested platform, and was awarded a five-star crash test score